adioshun/gitBook_DeepDrive/paper2017-sruvey-3d-data.md

 > 3D volumetric + 2D pixel, AlexNet network사용

 In the work of Hegde and Zadeh [2016], a fusion of volumetric (i.e., 3D) and pixel (i.e., 2D views) representations was attempted for 3D object classification.

 More specifically, the authors used AlexNet network [Krizhevsky et al. 2012] for the 2D views of each 3D object, while they proposed two 3D CNNs for the volumetric data.

-The multiview network performed better on ModelNet40 than the volumetric ones, but the highest performance was achieved by the combination of the three different networks, namedFusionNet
+The multiview network performed better on ModelNet40 than the volumetric ones, but the highest performance was achieved by the combination of the three different networks, named FusionNet

 ```
 V. Hegde and R. Zadeh.
 2016.
 FusionNet: 3D object classification using multiple data representations.
 CoRR abs/1607.05695 (2016)